 Mistake: Not washing and drying your clothes inside out

 Throwing your blouses in the washing machine or dryer without turning them out causes the fabric to pill and dull.
 Prevent premature aging by taking a second to turn clothing inside out before washing.

 Mistake: Letting stains sit too long

 The easiest way to destroy your favorite white shirt is to procrastinate on a spill.
 Once it sets in to the fabric it can be near impossible to get it out.
-Dab affected area with dish detergent or a stain remover like Shout or one of these weird household items that can remove stains.
+Dab affected area with dish detergent or a stain remover like Shout.
 Hand wash and rinse then wash in the washing machine the next time you do a load.
-(Here's how to fix these 50 everyday mistakes that may be harming your health!)
+(Here’s how to fix these 50 everyday mistakes that may be harming your health!)

 Mistake: Ignoring care labels